stevenvar/OMicroB/README.md

-# OCaml on Microcontrollers' Boards
+# OCaml on Microcontrollers Boards

 OMicroB is an OCaml virtual machine dedicated at running OCaml programs on devices with very limited resources such as AVR Atmega32u4 microcontrollers (2.5 ko of RAM).